 With labour prices easing and the latest stats from Westpac showing that Aussie renovations are on the rise, now is the time to up your game and start attracting more home renovation business.
 So what can you do?
-Here’s our top 5 ways Builders can secure more home renovation clients.
+Here are our top 5 ways builders can secure more home renovation clients.

 Generally, like you, homeowners are juggling a handful of responsibilities.
 Work, family life, leisure AND their latest home reno project.
 They’re definitely not static, which means you need to be as easy to reach as possible.